 This beautiful park is home to lush Japanese gardens with iconic Japanese-style stone bridges, low-hanging willows and beautiful colours in the spring and autumn.

 It’s also home to the Shinto Yasaka Shrine, built in 656 AD and home to the famous Gion Masuri festival in the summer months.

 While I was here, I was lucky enough to see a traditional wedding procession.
 The outfits, the ceremony and the bride’s dress were absolutely spectacular.

-A great way to finish your one day itinerary in Kyoto is to experience traditional Japanese food and specifically the haute cuisine in Kyoto called kaiseki ryori.
+A great way to finish your 1 day in Kyoto itinerary is to experience traditional Japanese food and specifically the haute cuisine in Kyoto called kaiseki ryori.

 The Shirakawa Canal area and Hanami-koji Street are both popular areas full of restaurants and teahouses, perfect for experiencing the unique cuisine and traditional practices of Kyoto.

 If the language barrier or food choice is perhaps a little intimidating, I would highly recommend going on a Kyoto food tour.